 Newly enacted legislation (E2SHB 1599) removes the explicit link of the state assessment to graduation, replacing it with a set of pathway options for graduation.
 The Board is charged with rulemaking for these pathways, as well as reviewing them, gathering stakeholder input, and making recommendations for improvement.
 View a one pager on graduation pathway options and other graduation requirement changes from E2SHB 1599.

-- Meet or exceed the graduation scores in the Smarter Balanced Assessments (SBA) in English language arts (ELA) and mathematics.
+- Smarter Balanced Assessments: Meet or exceed the graduation scores in the Smarter Balanced Assessments (SBA) in English language arts (ELA) and mathematics.

-- AP/IB/Cambridge: For both ELA and math, earn a 3 or higher on certain Advanced Placement exams or a 4 or higher on certain International Baccalaureate (IB) exams or an E on certain Cambridge International exams, or pass the course with a C+
+- AP/IB/Cambridge: For both ELA and math, earn a 3 or higher on certain Advanced Placement (AP) exams or a 4 or higher on certain International Baccalaureate (IB) exams or an E on certain Cambridge International exams, or pass the course with at least a C+.

-- Meet or exceed the graduation scores in the math and English portions of the SAT or ACT
+- SAT/ACT: Meet or exceed the graduation scores set by SBE in the math and ELA portions of the SAT or ACT.

 - Transition Course: Pass a transition course in ELA and math (for example, a Bridge to College course, which is a senior course for students who earned a Level 2 on the SBA) which allows a student to place directly into a credit-bearing college level course.
 This pathway includes transition courses identified through local agreements between colleges and school districts.

-- Meet any combination of at least one English and one math option of those options listed in #1-5
+- Combination: Meet any combination of at least one ELA and one math option of those options listed in 1-5.

 *Note: The armed services test and the CTE course sequence are new graduation pathways; the other pathways have been alternative assessments.
 Students who pursue these pathways (ASVAB or CTE) do not need to meet English and math requirements separately.
 English and math content are embedded in both pathways—and both pathways meet the purpose of a high school diploma: to declare that a student is ready for success in postsecondary education, gainful employment, and citizenship, and is equipped with the skills to be a lifelong learner (RCW 28A.230.090).
 A student who meets either the ASVAB standard or the CTE pathway requirements has met the graduation pathway requirement.